SevenKeys/editable_table/README.md

 Editable table.
 Consist of fields user can change on client side.
 For this purpose AJAX used.
+Also project runs on apache2 server.

 You need: